 South Carolina law has four classifications for people who go onto another party’s premises: trespassers, invitees, licensees, and children.
 Property owners have different duties of care based on visitor status.
 Here is a broad view of how each visitor status impacts a landowner’s potential liability in a trip and fall accident case:

-Under South Carolina law, and the laws of every other state, adult trespassers have no rights if they suffer slip and fall accident injuries on another person’s property.
-Owners are legally prohibited from causing intentional harm or setting traps for trespassers, but owe no further duty of care to them.
+Under South Carolina law, adult trespassers have no rights if they suffer slip and fall accident injuries on another person’s property.
+Owners are legally prohibited from causing intentional harm or setting traps for trespassers, but they owe no further duty of care to them.

 An invitee is a person who enters another’s property with an express or implied invitation.
 Specifically, invitees have a connection with the landowner’s business, and the owner benefits from the invitee’s presence.
 The law divides invitees into public invitees and business visitors.
 Public invitees enter on public land for public use, such as parks.